 Research background

-10 cases of echinococcosis were in hospital in 1978, and surgical cases were 24 come 1981 to 2001 in Yunnan Province.
+Ten cases of echinococcosis were in hospital in 1978, and surgical cases were 24 from 1981 to 2001 in Yunnan Province.
 An epidemiological survey of echinococcosis in 2012 and 2016 showed cases of echinococcosis in Yunnan Province.
-It is important to understand the spatial distribution and epidemiological characteristics of echinococcosis in Yunnan for the prevention and control of echinococcosis.
+It is important to understand the spatial distribution and epidemiological characteristics of echinococcosis in Yunnan for the prevention and control of the disease.

 Research motivation

-To understand the species and sources of echinococcosis in Yunnan Province by retrospective investigated and epidemiologically analyzed.
-Based on the local epidemic species of echinococcosis take corresponding prevention and control measures to effectively control the spread and prevalence of echinococcosis in Yunnan Province.
+To understand the species and sources of echinococcosis in Yunnan Province using a retrospective investigation and epidemiological analysis.
+Based on the local epidemic species of echinococcosis corresponding prevention and control measures can then be taken to effectively control the spread and prevalence of echinococcosis in Yunnan Province.

 Research objectives

-The cystic echinococcus was the main hydatid disease that shwed a medium prevalence, for prevention and control of echinococcosis and to reduce the risk of infection in Yunnan Province.
+Cystic echinococcus is the main hydatid disease that has a medium prevalence.
+The aim of this study was to prevent and control echinococcosis and to reduce the risk of infection in Yunnan Province.

 Research methods

-The cases were retrospective epidemiologically investigation and analyzed in hospitals, Centers for Disease Control, and China Information System for Disease Control and Prevention.
+The cases were retrospectively epidemiologically investigated and analyzed in hospitals, Centers for Disease Control, and China Information System for Disease Control and Prevention.

 Research results

-A total of 397 cases were found in 89 counties in Yunnan Province, 55.6% of cases were in endemic areas, and 44.4% of cases were in non-endemic areas were.
+A total of 397 cases were found in 89 counties in Yunnan Province, 55.6% of cases were in endemic areas, and 44.4% of cases were in non-endemic areas.
 The highest number of cases was 50 (2017).
 Confirmed and clinical cases accounted for 62.5% and 37.5%, respectively.
-However, 90.9% of the cases of hydatid disease were reported by the hospital system, and only 9.1% of the cases of hydatid disease were found in the community through active screening.
+However, 90.9% of the cases with hydatid disease were reported by the hospital system, and only 9.1% of the cases with hydatid disease were found in the community through active screening.

 Research conclusions

-Cases of echinococcosis were reported throughout the whole Yunnan province, with the majority distributed in Western Yunnan, suggesting that echinococcosis control should be strengthened in this area.
-Tracing investigation of hydatid disease cases, taking local infection cases as clues, investigation and disposal of local infection villages were carried out, which effectively blocked the spread of hydatid disease.
+Cases of echinococcosis were reported throughout the entire Yunnan Province, with the majority distributed in Western Yunnan, suggesting that echinococcosis control should be strengthened in this area.
+Tracing hydatid disease cases, taking local infection cases as clues, and investigating local infection in villages were carried out, which effectively blocked the spread of hydatid disease.

 Research perspectives